 - A barium swallow is an x-ray of your throat and esophagus.
 This test may also be called a barium esophagram.
 You will drink a thick liquid called barium.
 Barium helps your esophagus and stomach show up better on x-rays.

 - An x-ray or CT scan may be taken of your esophagus and stomach.
 The pictures may show the cause of the narrowing of your esophagus.
-You may be given contrast dye to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given contrast dye to help healthcare providers see the pictures better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 - An endoscopy is a procedure used to find the cause of the narrowing of your esophagus.
-Caregivers use an endoscope to examine your esophagus.
+Healthcare providers use an endoscope to examine your esophagus.
 An endoscope is a bendable tube with a light and camera on the end.